Satwik-bhole/Check_Matie-SOC/README.md

-✅ What I Have Learned So Far
+✅ What I Did and Implemented
 1. Board Representation and Move Generation:-
 I am using the Disservin Chess Library, which provides:
    1) Efficient board representation